 Pseudo nodes are locations where the upstream node of one edge is coincident with the downstream node of another edge.
 This occurs when two polyline segments make up a single reach.
-Pseudo nodes are undesirable in a LSN because they increase the storage space required for the SSN object in R.
+Large numbers of pseudo nodes are undesirable in a LSN because they increase the storage space required for the SSN object in R.